 The Center for Partnership Studies is proud to serve as a co-sponsor for the 23rd Annual BISC-MI Conference “Religion, Faith, Spirituality, Science & Research: Engaging for Safety and Accountability”.
 The conference will explore the impact of connecting the field of battering intervention with the often contradictory and complicated issues of religion, faith, spirituality, incorporating principles of science and research.

-Dr. Riane Eisler will be a Plenary speaker on the morning of November 14, 2018 with a presentation on “Transforming Masculinity, Femininity, Spirituality, and Society: From Domination to Partnership”.
+Dr. Riane Eisler will give the opening Keynote on the morning of November 14, 2018 with a presentation on “Transforming Masculinity, Femininity, Spirituality, and Society: From Domination to Partnership”.

 The Battering Intervention Services Coalition of Michigan Conference